cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_2_Application.md

 ## Prerequisite

-- Chart from Excercise 2 correctly installed (check out solution 2 branch if not done)
+- Chart from Excercise 2 correctly installed (check out ads-db-* files in the bulletionboard-users helm solutions if previous exercise not done)

 ## Step 1: Copy all app K8s manifest files (`ads-app-*.yaml`) to the `templates` folder